brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 The approach through the Horcones Valley is long, dry, and exposed.
 Unlike Kilimanjaro, there is no lush forest or gradual ecological transition — just rock, dust, and vast empty space framed by towering Andean peaks.

-Base Camp (Plaza de Mulas) feels more like a temporary high-altitude city than a wilderness camp, with climbers from all over the world preparing for summit rotations.
+Base Camp (Plaza de Mulas) feels more like a temporary high-altitude city than a wilderness camp, with climbers from all over the world prepare for summit rotations.

 ## Acclimatisation and Weather